Moving Forward: Information on Royal Roads’ approach to COVID-19

 Info for students

-Classes will remain online through the winter and spring of 2021, including residencies, which will remain online until April 30.
+As we prepare for a return to campus this fall, classes will remain online through the summer of 2021, including residencies which remain online until further notice.

 Royal Roads has been a leader in online education for more than two decades where most classes are routinely held online.
 Our top priority is keeping our students, faculty and staff safe.

 We are working hard to maintain a quality learning experience for you, our students.
 Our staff and faculty are here for you.
-Check out the questions and answers below for info about how we can help you with anything from writing tips to mental health services to financial support.
+Check out the questions and answers below for info about our return-to-campus plans or how we can help you with anything from writing tips to mental health services to financial support.

 Coming to Canada?
 Welcome!

 Find all the information you need in the Coming to Canada section above.